Frank Neff Powell: Ordained ministry

 Powell was ordained deacon in 1973 and priest in 1974.
 He served as curate at Trinity Church in Portland, Oregon from 1973 till 1975, and later vicar of St Bede's Church in Forest Grove, Oregon from 1975 until 1983.
 In 1983 he became archdeacon of North Carolina and director for program in the Diocese of North Carolina.
 In 1990 he was then appointed as executive assistant to the Bishop of Oregon.

 Episcopacy

 On June 22, 1996, Powell was elected the fifth Bishop of Southwestern Virginia on the fifth ballot.
-He was consecrated on October 26, 1996, by Presiding Bishop Edmond L. Browning.
+He was consecrated on October 26, 1996, with Presiding Bishop Edmond L. Browning as principal consecrator.
 He retired in July 2013 after nearly seventeen years of ministry leading the Diocese.